dazuma/toys/toys/docs/guide.md

       end

       def run
         # Now exactly one of server, vm, or container will be set.
+The other
+        # two options will be their default value, nil.
       end
     end